auntmay/Practice-projects/6months_ads_analysis/README.md

 ---

 ## 🚀 Final Outcomes:
-The analysis was successfully conducted following the plan, and conclusions were drawn based on the data.
-These insights were validated by a senior data analyst, and actionable recommendations were delivered to the marketing department.
+1. Having analyzed ROI, RR, CR, investments in the context of channels and their dynamics, I found an inefficient traffic channel in which investments were systematically increased.

+2. Highlighted a list of promising traffic channels, taking into account all the risks.

+3. Formed recommendations for the marketing department to increase the return on advertising investments.

 ---